dakala/sfc/README.md

  - Configure the options under Simple fullcalendar tab
 3. Add Start and End date fields for the content type.
 4. Go to Manage display and configure the "Simple Fullcalendar setting" for the fields (Specify the start and end date fields for each node)
+5. Create nodes and go to http://YOUR_SITE_URL/calendar to view your calendar.